rgwan/toydds/README.md

 * Use LGT8F08A AVR-core MCU to do this job

-* Samplerate up to 2.5MS/s, Bandwidth up to 280kHz(-3dB)
+* Samplerate up to 1.3MS/s, Bandwidth up to 280kHz(-3dB)

 * Internal WaveRom has Sine, Triangle, Square, Two Sawtooth, and Bioplar Wave.

-* All WaveRom section is aligned by 256bytes.
-So the deep of this device is 256pts :D
+* All WaveRom section is aligned by 1024bytes.
+So the deep of this device is 1Kpts :D

-* Pesudo Noise Generator Support
+* TODO:Pesudo Noise Generator Support

 * All Analog parts is easy to buy, and very cheap.